 For the HLR, periodic back-up of data to non-volatile memory is mandatory.

 Data that have been changed after the last back-up and before the restart of the HLR cannot be recovered by reload from the non-volatile memory.
 Therefore, a restoration procedure is triggered for each IMSI record that has been affected by the HLR fault at the first authenticated radio contact with the MS concerned.

+Similarly, Message Waiting Data that have been changed after the last back-up and before the restart of the HLR cannot be recovered by reload from non-volatile memory.
+Therefore, a restoration procedure may be triggered for each SMS Service Centre from a pre-configured list.

 As an implementation option, a notification can be forwarded to the MS to alert the subscriber to check the parameters for supplementary services that allow subscriber controlled input (MAP_FORWARD_CHECK_SS_INDICATION service).
 If the VLR receives this notification from the HLR it shall forward the notification to the MS. If the Gs-interface is implemented the VLR shall not forward this notification.